 Phentermine causes the brain to stimulate the adrenal glands to release norepinephrine, a neurotransmitter that indicates a fight or flight response, leading to a hunger reduction.

-Phentermine also releases serotonin and dopamine, but much lower than the levels of norepinephrine, although at sufficient levels to produce a satiety effect and minimize cravings.
-Phentermine also works outside the brain releasing adrenaline, stimulating brain and body, increasing energy levels and concentration.
+Phentermine also releases serotonin and dopamine, much lower than the levels of norepinephrine, although at sufficient levels to produce a satiety effect and minimize cravings.
+Phentermine also works outside the brain, releasing adrenaline, stimulating brain and body, increasing energy levels and concentration.

 Qsymia is a combination of the appetite suppressant phentermine (the secure part of the weight loss drug Fen-Phen) and the migraine and anticonvulsant medication, topiramate extended-release.
 Qsymia can help in weight loss by increasing satiety, making the taste of food less appetizing and increasing calorie expenditure.

-Contrave is a combination of bupropion – an antidepressant and anti-tobacco drug and naltrexone, a drug prescribed to treat alcohol and opiate dependence.
-Contrave is designed to be taken along with a low calorie diet and an exercise program, and is approved for use by obese and overweight people with a BMI of more than 27.
-However, Contrave is also specifically designed for people with overweight or obesity who also suffer from a weight-related condition such as high blood pressure or type 2 diabetes.
+Contrave is a combination of bupropion, an antidepressant and anti-tobacco drug, and naltrexone, a drug prescribed to treat alcohol and opiate dependence.
+Contrave is designed to be taken along with a low-calorie diet and an exercise program and is approved for use by obese and overweight people with a BMI of more than 27.
+However, Contrave is also specifically designed for people who are overweight or obese who also suffer from a weight-related condition such as high blood pressure or type 2 diabetes.

-The combination of bupropion and naltrexone targets the central nervous system affecting food intake.
-Bupropion inhibits dopamine reuptake and norepinephrine, while also active neurons in the hypothalamus to result in a loss of appetite and increased energy production, similar to the mechanisms observed with phentermine.
-The addition of naltrexone to bupropion makes these effects amplified while the combination of these two drugs also manipulates “reward” processes in the brain, effectively reduces food cravings.
+The combination of bupropion and naltrexone targets the central nervous system, affecting food intake.
+Bupropion inhibits dopamine reuptake and norepinephrine, while also activating neurons in the hypothalamus to result in a loss of appetite and increased energy production, similar to the mechanisms observed with phentermine.
+The addition of naltrexone to bupropion makes these effects amplified, while the combination of these two drugs also manipulates “reward” processes in the brain, effectively reducing food cravings.

-Saxenda has as active substance called liraglutide.
+Saxenda has an active substance called liraglutide.
 The drug is manufactured by Novo Nordisk laboratories.
-Actually, liraglutide was already approved in Europe for the treatment of type 2 diabetes, although at a lower dose of 1.8 mg, compared with 3 of its application for slimming purposes.
+Actually, liraglutide was already approved in Europe for the treatment of type 2 diabetes, although at a lower dose of 1.8 mg compared with 3 of its applications for slimming purposes.

 Liraglutide has the effect of decreasing appetite and increasing satiety, which will help you to eat less with less effort.
-According to a study of 5,800 people it was showed that significant weight loss was achieved using the drug, compared with a placebo, using both in conjunction with diet and exercise.
+According to a study of 5,800 people, it was shown that significant weight loss was achieved using the drug compared with a placebo, using both in conjunction with diet and exercise.

 The attending physician can evaluate the effectiveness after twelve weeks after starting treatment and, if you have not lost at least five percent of weight, you may stop treatment.